Learning Hidden Markov Models using Non-Negative Matrix Factorization: Acknowledgments

 \section{Acknowledgments}

-This work results from research programs at the Thayer School of Engineering, Dartmouth College, and at the Department of Computer Science at the California State University, Los Angeles, supported by the AFOSR Grant FA9550-07-1-0421.
+This work results from research programs at the Thayer School of Engineering, Dartmouth College, and at the Department of Computer Science at the California State University, Los Angeles, supported by the AFOSR Grant FA9550-07-1-0421 and by the NSF Grant HRD-0932421.
 The Dartmouth effort was also supported by U.S. Department of Homeland Security Grant Award Number 2006-CS-001- 000001 and DARPA Contract HR001-06-1-0033.

 The authors also sincerely thank Dr. Robert Savell for pointing out important related work to us.

 \ifCLASSOPTIONcaptionsoff

 \fi